The 2-switch-degree of a graph: Active vertices

 A key fact about active and inactive vertices is that they are invariant under $2$-switch.
-I.e., a vertex $a$ is active in $G$ if and only if it is active in $\tau(G)$ for every $2$-switch $\tau$.
-The proof of this fact is case by case and divided in the next several lemmas.
+I.e., a vertex $a$ is active in $G$ if and only if it is active in $\tau(G)$ for every 2-switch $\tau$ on $G$.